-Research and public discourse in the aftermath of such violence has emphasized the temporal and spatial pattern of subsequent violent crime (6,7).
-Studies following the police killings of civilians have focused on the so-called ‘Ferguson effect’ following the death of Michael Brown in Ferguson, MO.
-Despite speculation that violent crime increased, particularly gun violence, there was no increase in homicides or other types of violent crime in St. Louis, Missouri (6,7).
-After the unrest following Freddie Gray’s arrest and killing in Baltimore, however, shootings and homicides increased in the following three months (8).
+Research and public discourse in the aftermath of police violence has emphasized the temporal and spatial pattern of subsequent violent crime (9, 10).
+Studies following the police killings of civilians have focused on the so-called ‘Ferguson effect’ following the killing of Michael Brown in Ferguson, MO.
+Despite speculation that violent crime increased, particularly gun violence, there was no increase in homicides or other types of violent crime in St. Louis, Missouri (9, 10).
+After the unrest following Freddie Gray’s arrest and killing in Baltimore, however, shootings and homicides increased in the next three months (11).
 To date, the studies investigating these trends and associations have largely analyzed data reported directly from police departments.
-These data are limited, however, due to (1) selectivity associated with systemic racial biases and the overrepresentation of communities of color in police and court data; and (2) potential misclassification of gun violence due to changes in policing, and subsequent detection and categorization of crime events, in a time of disruption.
-Moreover, the willingness to report to the police is likely diminished in the aftermath of police violence, especially in communities that are overpoliced and disproportionately impacted by gun violence (9).
-These points highlight the need for alternative data sources to track gun violence and crime independent of data collected by police.
-Although hospital data are not free of such biases, injury reports offer an independent and potentially more accurate source of information about violent injury.
+These data are limited, however, due to 1) selectivity associated with systemic racial biases and the overrepresentation of communities of color in police and court data; and 2) potential misclassification of gun violence due to changes in policing, and to the detection and categorization of crime events, in a time of disruption (12).
+Moreover, the willingness to report to the police is likely diminished in the aftermath of police violence, especially in communities that are already heavily policed and disproportionately impacted by gun violence (13).
+These points highlight the importance of alternative data sources to track gun violence that are independent of police.
+Although hospital data are not free of such biases, injury reports offer an independent and potentially more accurate source of information about gun violence.

-In light of this background, the current analysis seeks to understand: (1) the temporal and spatial pattern of gun violence injuries in Minneapolis, pre- and post- the police killing of Mr. Floyd; (2) whether the patterns of gun violence injuries mirror prior work in Ferguson, Baltimore or elsewhere; and (3) to the extent that we observe a “Minneapolis effect,” whether disadvantaged communities experienced the greatest change.
+In light of this background, the current analysis seeks to understand: 1) the temporal and spatial pattern of gun violence injuries in Minneapolis, before and after the police killing of Mr. Floyd; 2) whether the patterns of gun violence injuries mirror those observed after previous police killings in Ferguson, Baltimore or elsewhere; and 3) to the extent that we observe a “Minneapolis effect,” whether disadvantaged communities experienced the greatest change.

 Results